An Unmarked Grave, in Such Hallowed Ground

 1744

-Samuel Nicholas is born to prominent Quaker parents, Andrew and Mary Schute Nicholas, in Philadelphia.
+Samuel Nicholas is born to prominent Quaker parents, Anthony and Mary Schute Nicholas, in Philadelphia.
 The family are members of the Monthly Meeting of Friends of Philadelphia (MMFP), the Quaker community that continues to worship at Arch Street Meeting House today.

 1766

+As a young adult, Nicholas establishes himself as a notable member of society and joins the Schuykill Fishing Company.
 Nicholas is a founding member of the Gloucester Fox Chasing Club, one of the first of its kind in the United States.
 Many of the club’s members later join the First Troop Philadelphia City Cavalry and serve in the Revolutionary War.

 April 19, 1775